Italian Greyhound adoption : is a rescue dog a "clever" way to get a purebred dog for free?

 Do Rescue or “place mares”?

-It must be said that the IG RESCUE CENTER ITALY does not deal with finding a home for the "end-of-career mares" (what a bad term!) of other breeders because we take care of dogs in difficulty, abused, needy, handicapped dogs, elderly dogs who have lost their families, mestizos collected from the street or dogs that were forced to give birth dozens of times and then abandoned, thrown away like garbage.
+It must be said that the IG RESCUE CENTER ITALY We don't find homes for "end-of-life bitches" (what an ugly term!) from other breeders because we take care of dogs in difficulty, abused, needy, dogs with disabilities, elderly dogs who have lost their families, mixed breeds rescued from the streets, or dogs who were forced to give birth dozens of times and then abandoned, thrown away like garbage.

 Unfortunately, people don't read.
 NEVER.
-In groups, people who have never had an ITP regularly ask to adopt one, my name is promptly mentioned, they go to my profile, see the photos of our current litter, and promptly ask me for adoption of one of my puppies . (because obviously in the groups it was NOT specified that we breed, it was just made to understand “go to Valeria who has PLI to adopt "
+In groups, people who have never had an ITP regularly ask to adopt one, my name is promptly mentioned, they go to my profile, see the photos of our current litter, and promptly ask me for adoption of one of my puppies . (because obviously in the groups it was NOT specified that we breed, it was just made to understand “go to Valeria who has PLI to adopt” So I would also like to clarify this:

-• Young and healthy PLI never come to our Rescue.
+- Young and healthy PLIs never end up in our Rescue.
 They always have some problems that the releasing owner can't handle.
 "To adopt" it is not in a clever way to have a beautiful, young, healthy and free purebred dog but an act of love towards a creature in need, old or sick it is!

 I adopted more dogs and the last one, the Papottone, was over 8 years old and nobody wanted him.
 It was a black galgo stall in Italy for over a year and it made me tenderness.
 He is a fantastic dog, very tender and very affectionate.
 She has chronic enteritis and some leg problems… Mia, the other galghetta, has been with me for years but she remains super scary ..
 You have to be patient.
 I would like to adopt an PLI, maybe old man ❤️